 Crises happen everywhere, especially in a web design project.
-There are conflicting opinions in teams of two or more, while a one-man operation can wither under the pressure of prototyping, designing, developing, and testing.
+There are conflicting opinions in teams of two or more, while a one-man operation can wither under the pressure of prototyping, designing, developing, UAT testing and manual testing.

 But there are even more roadblocks you’ll face before, during, and after designing and developing is ‘officially’ done.